Sir Howard Elphinstone, 3rd Baronet

-Sir Howard Warburton Elphinstone, 3rd Baronet (26 July 1830 Westminster – 3 January 1917, Wimbledon Park) was an English baronet and legal academic.
+Sir Howard Warburton Elphinstone, 3rd Baronet (26 July 1830 – 3 January 1917) was an English barrister and legal academic.

+Biography

-He was the eldest son of Sir Howard Elphinstone, 2nd Baronet, and educated at Eton and Trinity College, Cambridge, where he took a scholarship.
+Born in Westminster, Elphinstone was the eldest son of Sir Howard Elphinstone, 2nd Baronet, and educated at Eton and Trinity College, Cambridge, where he took a scholarship.
 In his thirties, he was called to the Bar at Lincoln's Inn, later becoming a lecturer for the Law Society and then the Professor of Real Property Law to the Inns of Court.
+He died in Wimbledon Park.

+Family

 On 4 August 1860 he married Constance Mary Alexander Hankey, third daughter of John Alexander Hankey.
 They had six sons and five daughters.
 He was succeeded in the baronetcy by his grandson, Howard Graham Elphinstone, the son of Graham Warburton Elphinstone, the 3rd baronet's second son: